Govt To Launch Transparency Placard Placement Policy For All Schools Soon - UrduPoint

 Govt To Launch 'Transparency Placard Placement Policy' For All Schools Soon

-Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar Tuesday said the government would soon launch 'Transparency Placard Placement Policy' for all schools

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar Tuesday said the government would soon launch 'Transparency Placard Placement Policy' for all schools.
+ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar has said the government would soon launch 'Transparency Placard Placement Policy' for all schools.

 Talking to APP Dr Sania Nishtar said the citizen's engagement through awareness and transparency could compel accountability, therefore outside each school, a placard would be placed with details about the budget and number of teachers.